 Santa Maria Short Sales: Do you have an experienced Agent?

 Have you have been thinking about seeing if you can do a short sale on your Santa Maria home?
 We can help you succeed.
 Any agent can list a short sale just like any other sale, but what will it take to keep your Santa Maria short sale from turning into another foreclosure?
-A Santa Maria short sale agent with plenty of experience in the often difficult process of getting a short sale through to closing without falling back into foreclosure proceedings. we parallel our real estate expertise with a unique added perspective of the legal underpinnings of the fiduciary process of a short sale.
+A Santa Maria short sale agent with plenty of experience in the difficult process of getting a short sale through to closing without falling into foreclosure proceedings. we parallel our real estate expertise with a unique added perspective of the legal underpinnings of the fiduciary process of a short sale.
 Serving Santa Maria, Orcutt, Nipomo, Los Alamos, Santa Ynez, Solvang, Buellton, Lompoc, Arroyo Grande, Grover Beach, Oceano, Pismo Beach, and Avila Beach.

 Before deciding whether to do a short sale of your home, it is essential that you obtain legal and tax advice, and consult with an experienced Central Coast short sale agent.
 If you are considering a short sale of your Santa Barbara County or San Luis Obispo County property and would like a short sale consultation, please call my office to schedule a meeting or a telephone consultation at (805) 938-9950.